-departments since they are the two main players when it comes to ensuring that employees are being paid correctly and on-time.
+Understanding California labor laws is essential for Human Resources and Payroll departments since they are the two main players when it comes to ensuring that employees are being paid correctly and on-time.

-Reporting Time Scheduling
+Understanding Reporting Time Pay Scheduling

-The California Code of Regulations describes Reporting Time Pay as the time an employee must be paid based on the employee’s scheduled shift.
+The California Code of Regulations defines Reporting Time Pay as the time an employee must be paid for based on the employee’s scheduled shift.
 This part of California labor law serves to address employers who schedule employees for full shifts and then send them home because business doesn’t warrant them working the full shift.

 In essence, if an employee is sent home by the employer before the end of at least half of their usual shift, they are entitled to be paid a minimum of half their shift.

-Truth about Minimum Work Hours per Day
+Minimum Work Hours per Day and Reporting Time Pay

 The California Court of Appeals clarified this in the case of Aleman v.
 AirTouch Cellular, ruled on December 21, 2011.
 Although this case was brought regarding employee meetings, the ruling makes clear that the amount due to the employee is based on the actual length of their scheduled shift, and not on an arbitrary four hour, or eight hour shift.